Boyd Clement, DVM

 Dr. Clement said he scratched the horse from the race and “then they moved it”.

-Dr. Clement then asked, “Who else would I tell?”
+Dr. Clement then asked us during our call, “Who else would I tell?”

 New Mexico Racing Commission Executive Director Ismael “Izzy” Trejo says when animal cruelty is suspected at the racetrack it should be reported to a steward who takes the issue to the board of stewards.